Azure/azure-iot-device-ecosystem/Azure_Connected/Azure_Certified_Device-Certification_Requirements-v1.0.md

-# Azure Certification Devices Requirements
+# Azure Certified Device Requirements
 (previously known as IoT Hub)

 This document outlines the device specific capabilities that will be represented in the Azure IoT Device catalog.
 A capability is singular device attribute that may be software implementation or combination of software and hardware implementations.